JoeySoprano420/Foresette/CompilerDesign.md

-🧩 Concise takeaway
-A full, production‑grade Foresette compiler is 55,000–140,000 LOC.
+🧩 A full, production‑grade Foresette compiler is 55,000–140,000 LOC.
 A minimal, working LLVM-backed compiler is 20,000–40,000 LOC.
 A self-hosting Foresette compiler stabilizes around 70,000–120,000 LOC.